Mediterranean Diet for Menopause-is this really the best diet for you?

 How to get started with the Mediterranean diet?

 Start from where you are.
-You don't need to overhaul your kitchen in one day.
+You don't need to overhaul your kitchen in one weekend.

 Use this quick assessment tool to see how close your current diet matches up.